MEET THE SHERIFF

 Sheriff Billy Woods

 Sheriff Billy Woods, a native of Marion County, has dedicated his career to the service and protection of his community.
-He holds a Bachelor of Science in Criminal Justice Administration/Business Management from Columbia Southern University and has completed the Florida Department of Law Enforcement Executive Senior Leadership Program, where he served as Class President of the Leadership of Ocala/Marion Class XXVII.
+He holds a Bachelor of Science in Criminal Justice Administration/Business Management from Columbia Southern University and has 36 years of law enforcement experience.
+He has also served three terms as Marion County Sheriff.

 Sheriff Woods is actively involved in several organizations and has recently been appointed by Governor Ron DeSantis to serve as a commissioner of the Florida Criminal Justice Standards and Training Commission.
-He currently holds the positions of President of the Florida Sheriff’s Deputy Association, Treasurer of the Florida Sheriffs Association, and Board Member of the Florida Sheriffs Youth Ranches.
-He was also appointed by Governor DeSantis to the Emergency Communications Board, where he now serves as Vice President.
-Additionally, he serves as Chair of the Commission for Florida Law Enforcement Accreditation and is a past Chair of Marion Senior Services.
-Sheriff Woods is also a past President of the Florida Criminal Justice Executive Institute Associates (FCJEIA) and a current Board Member of the Florida Agriculture Center and Horse Park Authority.
+He currently holds the positions of Chairman for the Florida Sheriff’s Youth Ranch Board, Vice President of the Florida Sheriffs Association, and is a board member for the Florida Sheriff’s Deputy Association.
+He was also appointed by Governor DeSantis to the Emergency Communications Board, where he now serves as Vice Chair.
+Additionally, he serves as board member for the Commission for Florida Law Enforcement Accreditation and is a past Chair of Marion Senior Services.
+Sheriff Woods is a past president of the Florida Criminal Justice Executive Institute Associates (FCJEIA) and was appointed by Florida Commissioner of Agriculture Wilton Simpson to serve as a board member of the Florida Agriculture Center and Horse Park Authority.

-Since taking office in 2016, Sheriff Woods has overseen significant population growth in Marion County, from 347,958 to an estimated 428,905 residents.
+Since taking office in 2016, Sheriff Woods has overseen significant population growth in Marion County, from 347,958 to an estimated half a million residents.
 His leadership continues to shape and strengthen the safety and well-being of the community.